mantinedev/mantine/src/mantine-core/README.md

 ## Licence

 All Mantine packages have MIT licence.
-All Mantine dependencies also have MIT licence, except react-transition-group package which has BSD-3-Clause license.
+All Mantine dependencies also have MIT licence.